 that all workshops within the Non- Language Specific Healthcare

-Interpreting FALL Session include practice exercises in sight
+Interpreting Fall/Winter Sessions include practice exercises in sight

 translation, simultaneous interpretation and consecutive interpretation.

-Join us for our new SPRING/SUMMER session.
+Join us!
 Berkeley Language Institute (BLI) is pleased to present its Intensive 44-Hour Non-Language Specific Medical Interpreting Workshop offered by experienced instructors and working certified interpreters.

 Our courses are designed to prepare those seeking certification in